trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 ## Location

 All of your contracts are located in your project's `contracts/` directory.
-As contracts are written in [Solidity](LINK), all files containing contracts will have a file extension of `.sol`.
+As contracts are written in [Solidity](https://solidity.readthedocs.io/en/develop/), all files containing contracts will have a file extension of `.sol`.
 Associated Solidity [libraries](http://solidity.readthedocs.org/en/latest/contracts.html#libraries) will also have a `.sol` extension.

-With a bare Truffle [project](./project) (created through `truffle init`), you're given a single `Migrations.sol` file that is responsible for deploying your contracts to the blockchain.
+With a bare Truffle [project](./project) (created through `truffle init`), you're given a single `Migrations.sol`  file that helps in the deployment process.
 If you're using a [Truffle Box](/boxes), you will have multiple files here.

 ## Command